Identifies significant local peaks or valleys (excursions) in time-series

 Details

-direction.
-The resulting p-value is FDR-adjusted and compared to
+The resulting p-values are adjusted and compared to the per-level

 alpha.